anyscale/templates/templates/fine-tune-llm_v2/README.md

 ### Where can I view the bucket where my LoRA weights are stored?

-All the LoRA weights are stored under the URI `${ANYSCALE_ARTIFACT_STORAGE}/lora_fine_tuning` where `ANYSCALE_ARTIFACT_STORAGE` is an environmental variable.
+All the LoRA weights are stored under the URI `${ANYSCALE_ARTIFACT_STORAGE}/lora_fine_tuning` where `ANYSCALE_ARTIFACT_STORAGE` is an environmental variable in your workspace.

 ### How can I fine-tune using my own data?

-The training configs provided in this template all train on the GSM8k which requires a context length of 512 tokens.
-How to ensure the correct format is described in https://docs.endpoints.anyscale.com/fine-tuning/dataset-prep.
+The training configs provided in this template all train on the [GSM8k dataset](https://huggingface.co/datasets/gsm8k) which requires a context length of 512 tokens.
+How to ensure the correct format for your own dataset is described in https://docs.endpoints.anyscale.com/fine-tuning/dataset-prep.
-You can replace the s3 buckets in the training configs in this template with paths to your own dataset.

-You can open the file under `training_configs` and update `train_path` and `valid_path` to your training and evaluation file.
+Open the file under `training_configs` and update `train_path` and `valid_path` to your training- and evaluation file.

 ### How do I customize the fine-tuning job?